sharonhgreen/academic-website/content/authors/admin/_index.md

 ---

+Sharon H. Green is a social epidemiologist and data scientist with over 13 years of research and project management experience.
+Now a postdoctoral scholar and data science fellow at UC Berkeley, she earned her PhD, MPhil, and MPH from Columbia University and her BA from Johns Hopkins University.

-Sharon Green is an epidemiologist and sociologist who studies population health and well-being.
-Her research examines how migration affects migrant-sending areas, how policies influence health disparities, and how social determinants shape mid- and late-life health inequities.
-Most of her work is based in South Asia, Africa, and the US.
-Her research has been published in leading journals, including the *New England Journal of Medicine*, *Social Science and Medicine – Population Health*, and *American Journal of Public Health*.
-She is currently a Postdoctoral Scholar in the Department of Demography and Data Science Fellow at the University of California, Berkeley.
+Dr. Green’s research applies advanced statistical methods to large-scale survey data to examine global and national issues, using sophisticated data visualizations to convey her findings.
+Her current and recent projects have examined how financial transfers (e.g., remittances) shape health and social outcomes, how migration affects migrant-sending areas, how policies influence health disparities, and how social determinants shape mid- and late-life health inequities.
+This work has been published in top academic journals, including *New England Journal of Medicine*, *American Journal of Public Health*, and *Social Science and Medicine – Population Health*.
+She has also published numerous technical data analysis articles, programming tutorials, and opinion pieces in news outlets including The New York Times.

+Beyond her research, she has taught a demography seminar for PhD students, led an HIV and STI risk reduction program for youth in the juvenile justice system, and served as the lead teaching assistant for a graduate-level public health course.
+Prior to her graduate training, she worked as an HIV screening and counseling program coordinator, as a volunteer in a harm reduction center, as an emergency medical technician (EMT), and as a middle school science teacher and medical technician in rural Ghana.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-C1T2Q3D21K"></script>